ionide/ionide-vscode-fsharp/release/README.md

 ## How to get logs for debugging / issue reporting

-1. Set `"FSharp.logLanguageServiceRequestsToConsole": true` in settings
+1. Set `"FSharp.logLanguageServiceRequests": "devconsole"` in settings
 2. Toggle Developer Tools (`Help |> Toggle Developer Tools`)
 3. Go to console tab

 ## Contributing and copyright